urgdog/urg.systems/stories/video-on-demand.md

 if I remember correctly, was something along the lines of "Fun at the Beach".

 What I do remember, was this feature did not waste time at all on exposition.
 Straight to action- very efficient.
-Also, it was a gay feature.
-Not that there's anything wrong with that, of course.
-Just not the kind of data payload you're expecting to be verifying.
+Not the kind of payload you're expecting to be verifying.

 Erin remarked from our audibly shocked reactions, "Sounds like it's working?"

 > Me: "Yes.
 Yes it is.
-Can you credit that?
-The customer does not want to watch it."
+Can you credit that one too?"
 > Erin: "Yup, all set.
 Anything else you need help with?"
-> Me: "Nope."
+> Me: "Nope.
+Thanks."

 So we packed up our gear and went on our way, another problem solved, one more awkward situation under the belt.